NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/challenge-bad-bots.md

 # Challenge bad bots

-Cloudflare’s Bot Management feature scores the likelihood that a request originates from a bot.
+Khulnasoft’s Bot Management feature scores the likelihood that a request originates from a bot.

 {{<Aside type="warning">}}

-Access to [Bot Management](/bots/plans/bm-subscription/) requires a Cloudflare Enterprise plan with Bot Management enabled.
+Access to [Bot Management](/bots/plans/bm-subscription/) requires a Khulnasoft Enterprise plan with Bot Management enabled.

 {{</Aside>}}